deansher/cojack/design-docs/codeRag/codeRag-spec.md

 - **Multi-repo support**: orchestrating references across multiple projects.
 - **Git version references**: retrieving code from specific commits or comparing changes.

+## 4. MVP Security Approach

+Cojack’s **initial security** model is intentionally minimal, relying on an **auto-generated token** that is embedded in the service URL.
+This approach is sufficient for open-source users, individuals, and small teams who are comfortable with a single, broad permission level, and it keeps the user experience extremely simple.
+Below are the key points of our MVP solution, alongside hints on how we can layer in more robust security while retaining backward compatibility.

+### 4.1 Single-User Token Model

+- **Startup & Token Generation**
+  When Cojack starts, it automatically generates a random token and logs a full URL (including `?token=...`) to stdout.
+  - **Example**: `Cojack started!
+Access: http://<host>:<port>?token=abcdef`
+- **Usage**
+  Anyone with the URL (and its token) can directly access Cojack’s endpoints.
+This includes:
+  - **Local Development**: An IDE plugin on the same machine.
+  - **Remote Access**: If Cojack is running on a server exposed to the internet, a cloud-based client can connect.

+### 4.2 Deployment Considerations

+- **Open Internet vs. Private Network**
+  - **Open-Source or Small Teams**: May choose to expose Cojack to the public internet for cloud-based workflows, as the simple token-based link is enough for their risk profile.
+  - **Private Network**: For higher security, run Cojack behind a firewall, a VPC, or at least use TLS termination in front of it.
+The same single-token approach still works as long as the environment restricts traffic to trusted hosts or services.
+- **Token in URL**
+  - **Advantages**: Printing a fully-formed URL simplifies usage.
+Users can simply copy-paste the URL wherever needed.
+  - **Risks**: URLs are sometimes logged or cached by browsers.
+Users who require stricter controls should take additional security measures (e.g., not logging the URL, rotating tokens, using short lifespans, etc.).

+### 4.3 Light Abstraction for a Future Multi-User World

+Though Cojack currently supports only one user with a single token, the following design choices make it easier to extend to multiple users and stricter permissions later:

+1. **Token → User Mapping**
+   - Internally, the server has a simple method (`validateToken`) that today always returns the same user object.
+In the future, this can map each token to a specific user account.
+2. **Repo-Level Authorization Hook**
+   - Before indexing or querying, the server calls a small “checkAccess” function.
+For now, it always allows access.
+If needed later, it could enforce per-repo or per-directory rules.
+3. **Caching Interface**
+   - Caching of file chunks is encapsulated behind a single interface.
+It does not enforce user-based separation at the moment.
+However, it can easily be extended to store user or repo IDs in cache keys if multi-user segregation is needed.

+These abstractions allow Cojack to remain simple in the MVP phase, while keeping the door open for more advanced security if user demand or organizational requirements grow.

+### 4.4 Potential Future Directions

+Looking ahead, organizations or projects that require tighter security or multi-user workflows can build on the MVP with minimal disruption.
+Below are a few possible enhancements:

+1. **User Accounts & Authentication**
+   - **Token Variations**: Expand the MVP token validation to map tokens → unique user accounts.
+   - **OAuth / SSO**: Integrate with more robust authentication providers (e.g., GitHub, Google).
+   - **Session Management**: Support token rotation, token lifespans, or session-based authentication.

+2. **Fine-Grained Authorization**
+   - **Per-Repo Permissions**: Assign roles (e.g., reader, contributor, admin) to each repository.
+   - **Directory- / File-Level Controls**: Restrict certain paths to specific user groups.

+3. **Auditing & Logging**
+   - **Query Logs**: Log which queries were made, by whom, and when.
+   - **Access Trace**: Track which files or chunks are viewed.
+Useful for compliance or internal audit requirements.

+4. **Secure Access Enforcement**
+   - **Transport Encryption**: Deploy HTTPS/SSL or run behind a reverse proxy with TLS termination.
+   - **Network Isolation**: For large enterprises, place Cojack behind a VPN or private subnetwork, ensuring only authorized clients can reach it.

+5. **Multi-Tenant Caching**
+   - **Shared Repo Caches**: Let multiple users share the same cache for a common repo, avoiding redundant indexing.
+   - **User-Specific Variations**: If a repo is private to one user, store caches separately to prevent leakage.

+These potential directions illustrate how Cojack’s design can grow into a more robust security solution while preserving backward compatibility with the MVP approach.

+## 5. Testing & Validation

+### 5.1 Unit Tests
+- **Chunk Parsing**: Validate that tree-sitter extracts top-level declarations properly.
+- **Reference Expansion**: Check that reference-based expansions work for classes, functions, etc.
+- **Elision Rules**: Ensure `. . .` insertion logic is correct for various file types.

+### 5.2 Integration Tests
+- **End-to-End**: Spin up the Cojack server, issue a `POST /coderag/query` using a real or mock repo, and validate the `ragText` content.
+- **Concurrency & Load**: Simulate multiple queries in parallel to see if index locking or concurrency issues arise.

+### 5.3 Performance Benchmarks
+- **Index Speed**: Measure how long it takes to index large repos.
+- **Query Latency**: For typical or worst-case queries, track average response time.

+### 5.4 Future CI/CD Integration
+- **Automated Pipeline**: Integrate the above tests with a CI system to run on every pull request or commit.